 Growing a Schimmeig Stuffing Tomato

 Start tomato seeds inside a few weeks before your soil warms to 75 degrees F. (24 C.).
-Plant seeds half an inch deep and keep the soil moist until germination occurs.
+Plant seeds half an inch (1 cm.) deep and keep the soil moist until germination occurs.
 Locate seeds in a warm area without direct sunlight until they’ve sprouted.
 You may cover with plastic to keep moisture in.
 Don’t let the soil get too wet, though, as seeds will rot.

 Put sprouted seeds into partial sunlight, gradually adjusting them to more sun every few days.
 Turn containers as seedlings begin to reach for the light.
-If using an indoor light, locate seedlings about six inches (15 cm.) underneath.
+If using an indoor light, locate seedlings about 6 inches (15 cm.) underneath.

 Caring for Schimmeig Tomatoes